WPCloudDeploy/wp-cloud-deploy/README.md

 ------
 * Fix: Stay on the same settings tab after saving settings.
 * Fix: WPAPP - Make sure that the configuration files in the /etc/letsencrypt/renewal folder gets pushed when copying a site to a different server.
+* Fix: WPAPP - Better validation of the domain field when installing WordPress.

 5.3.4
 ------